llvm/llvm-project/clang/docs/LanguageExtensions.rst

 It takes three arguments.
 The first argument is the WebAssembly table to grow.
-The second argument is the reference typed value to store in the new table entries (the initialization value), and the third argument is the amound to grow the table by.
+The second argument is the reference typed value to store in the new table entries (the initialization value), and the third argument is the amount to grow the table by.
 It returns the previous table size or -1.
 It will return -1 if not enough space could be allocated.

 .. code-block:: c++